 There are a few types of awards that must be picked up by the student in person, such as some outside scholarship checks and private education loans.
 If this applies to you, you will receive a notice in your CSUN Gmail account with instructions on when and where to pick up the check.
 In these cases, tuition, fees and other financial obligations may not be deducted beforehand — be prepared to settle these obligations when you pick up your check.
 You must be enrolled in sufficient units to pick up your check at Bayramian Hall 100R.
 If you do not satisfy these requirements, your aid may be canceled and you must make immediate arrangements to pay any university costs at that time.

-Your financial aid may be interrupted or completely cut off based on a number of factors, including drug law violations; enrollment status; changes to your FAFSA after you receive an award; changes to your cost of attendance; satisfactory academic progress requirements; financial aid at more than one school; outside resources; repeat course work; loan entrance counseling and Master Promissory Note requirements; and withdrawal from the University.
+Your financial aid may be interrupted, reduced or canceled based on a number of factors, including drug law violations; enrollment status; changes to your FAFSA after you receive an award; changes to your cost of attendance; satisfactory academic progress requirements; financial aid at more than one school; outside resources; repeat course work; loan entrance counseling and Master Promissory Note requirements; and withdrawal from the University.
 For further explanation, visit the What Affects My Aid? section under Financial Aid Basics.